Panaqolus gnomus

-Panaqolus gnomus, sometimes known as the dwarf panaque, is a species of catfish in the family Loricariidae.
-It is a freshwater fish native to South America, where it occurs in the basins of the Pastaza River and the Marañón River.
-The species reaches 7.1 cm (2.8 inches) SL.
+Panaqolus gnomus, the dwarf panaque, is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish occurs in the basins of the Pastaza River and the Marañón River in Ecuador and Peru, and in the Ucayali River drainage in Peru.
+This species reaches a standard length of 7.1 cm.
 It is the type species of the genus Panaqolus, which was historically considered to be a clade of small-sized species within the genus Panaque, hence the common name of this species.